 Testing the Equity Mutual Fund Liquidity Ratio

-A reader citing Mark Hulbert’s recent column on the Fosback Index and its Ned Davis variant requested an evaluation of the indicators.
-The reasoning for these indicators is that a high (low) ratio of cash equivalents to assets among equity mutual funds indicates strong (weak) potential demand for stocks.
+A reader requested an evaluation of the Fosback Index and its Ned Davis variant.
+The creators of these indicators argue that a high (low) ratio of cash equivalents to assets among equity mutual funds indicates strong (weak) potential demand for stocks.
 The Investment Company Institute (ICI) surveys mutual fund managers monthly to measure the aggregate mutual fund liquidity ratio.
-However, only the most recent survey results and year-end values of the liquidity ratio since 1984 are publicly available.
+However, only the most recent survey results and past year-end values of the liquidity ratio are publicly available.
 Monthly values are available with a lag of about one month.
 Norman Fosback adjusts the raw liquidity ratio based on current interest rates, reasoning that mutual fund managers have more (less) incentive to hold cash when interest rates are high (low).
 We adjust the raw liquidity ratio from ICI for interest rates by debiting the contemporaneous 13-week U.S. Treasury bill (T-bill) yield.
-Using January and February closes of the S&P 500 index, a year-end short-term Interest Rate Composite and year-end values of the equity mutual fund liquidity ratio and T-bill yield during December 1984 through February 2014 ( about 30 years), we find that:
+Using January and February closes of the S&P 500 index and year-end values of the equity mutual fund liquidity ratio and T-bill yield during December 1984 through February 2014 ( about 30 years), we find that:

-The next chart summarizes raw and excess year-end equity mutual fund liquidity ratios over the entire sample period.
-It shows that the raw liquidity ratio has been relatively low in recent years, and the excess liquidity ratio has often been negative since the mid-1990s.
+The following chart summarizes year-end equity mutual fund raw and adjusted liquidity ratios over the entire sample period.
+It shows that the raw liquidity ratio has been relatively low in recent years, and the adjusted liquidity ratio (ALR) has sometimes been negative since the mid-1990s.
 The average year-end ALR is 2.5% over the sample period.
 It appears the fund managers allow ALR to drift toward zero during extended bull markets (or, alternatively, bear markets shock managers into maintaining a higher cash reserve).

-In summary, evidence from a simple test on a small sample supports belief that the aggregate equity mutual fund liquidity ratio has some power to predict future stock market returns.
+In summary, evidence from simple tests on a small sample supports little belief that the equity mutual fund liquidity ratio is useful for timing the U.S. stock market.